gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 Protocol (SCTP) Parameters grouping.

-The purpose of this registry is to enable identification of different protection related errors when using CRYPTO chunk and a protection engine.
+The purpose of this registry is to enable identification of different protection related errors when using DTLS chunk and a protection engine.
 Entries in the registry requires a Meaning, a reference to the specification defining the error, and a contact.
 Each entry will be assigned by IANA a unique 16-bit unsigned integer identifier for